-Small Business Saturday is always held the Saturday between Black Friday and Cyber Monday.
+Small Business Saturday is always the Saturday between Black Friday and Cyber Monday.
 This year it falls on Saturday, November 24th.
-The holiday was first observed on November 27, 2010 as an alternative to Black Friday and Cyber Monday which promote big box retail stores and online shopping.
-Small Business Saturday focuses on local businesses with physical locations and encourages shoppers to patronize these establishments before spending money anywhere else.
+The holiday was first observed on November 27, 2010, as an alternative to Black Friday and Cyber Monday.
+The latter two promote big box retail stores and online shopping.
+On the other hand, small Business Saturday focuses on local businesses with physical locations.
+It encourages shoppers to patronize these establishments before spending money anywhere else.
 This Small Business Saturday, be sure to shop local in Waldorf!

 You may be asking yourself, why is it important to shop local in Waldorf?
 Before you go do all of your Christmas shopping at Target and Best Buy, here are a few things to consider.